Dr Ian Hitchcock

 For his research, Dr Hitchcock is interested in two different molecules that are commonly faulty in MPNs.
 These molecules interact with a signal-catching molecule, a ‘receptor’, which sits on top of some blood cells.
 When this particular receptor is turned on, it tells cells to grow.
 Dr Hitchcock thinks that the faulty molecules switch on the receptor inappropriately, disrupting signalling systems that normally control blood cell production, and causing MPNs to develop.

 As part of the work, Dr Hitchcock will study the effects of small molecules which can block the receptor.
-This help improve our understanding of how these molecules behave.
+This will help improve our understanding of how these molecules behave.
 It could also suggest ways to target this faulty signalling process in MPNs and lead to new treatments for them.